YukaiWang88/Survey-System/README.md

 brew services start mongodb-community
 ```

-The application will be available at http://localhost:3001
+The application will be available at http://localhost:3001 and https://localhost:3002

 ## 📱 Usage